bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 #### Getting Private Keys

+Bcoin handles your private keys automatically for things like sending transactions and signing messages, but you can also manually extract private keys from a wallet.

 ```javascript
 	//the keys above are only good for receiving bitcoins, not spending them
 	//let's get the extended private key for John Doe's account, which can be used to generate every private key for the account